Large-Scale Estimation under Unknown Heteroskedasticity: Extensions

-Within this context, our model adds an additional layer of heterogeneity through the unit-level varying $\sigma_i^2$:

-for $i=1,\dots,n$ and $t=1,\dots,T$.
-Indeed it is reasonable to expect in such an application, that the heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$ to be comparable or larger than is present within $\{\mu_i\}_{i\in[n]}$.
-As a result, the oracle forecasts that allow for unknown heteroskedasticity will likely have substantial improvements over those that impose homoskedasticity by allowing for unit-specific Bayes correction.
-In such a model, emulating the oracles again reduces to emulating $\mathbb{E}_{G_0}[\mu_i \mid \mathcal{Y}_{i,t-1}]$, which now takes the form in Theorem~\ref{thm:main} with $f_{G_0}(y_i,s_i^2)$ replaced by $f_{G_0}(y_i,s_i^2| y_{i,0})$ and $s_i^2$ is the sufficient statistic for $\sigma_i^2$.
-If one is willing to accept independence between $y_{i,0}$ and $(\mu_i,\sigma_i^2)$, then the theoretical results in Section~\ref{sec:theory} directly delivers fast regret\footnote{Regret that is relative to the oracle forecasts, i.e., that knows the distribution $G_0$.} convergence rates of using feasible forecasts that plug in the leave-one-out NPMLE of the density of $(\mu_i,\sigma_i^2)$.
-In the case of unrestricted dependence between $y_{i,0}$ and $(\mu_i,\sigma_i^2)$, the proof and results developed here, leveraging on the expressions derived in Theorem~\ref{thm:main}, may be extended under e.g., suitable smoothness conditions on the density of $y_i,s_i^2 \mid y_{i,0}$.
+Within this context, our model adds a layer of heterogeneity through the unit-specific $\sigma_i$, replacing the common $\sigma$ above with $\sigma_i$ and letting $(\mu_i,\sigma_i,y_{i,0})\sim G_0$.
+Indeed it is reasonable to expect in this application that the heterogeneity in $\{\sigma_i^2\}_{i\in[n]}$ to be comparable to that within $\{\mu_i\}_{i\in[n]}$.
+As a result, the oracle forecasts that allow for unknown heteroskedasticity can substantially improve over those that impose homoskedasticity by allowing for unit-specific Bayes correction.
+In such a model, emulating the oracles again reduces to emulating $\mathbb{E}_{G_0}[\mu_i \mid \mathcal{Y}_{i,t-1}]$, which now takes the form in Theorem~\ref{thm:main} with $f_{G_0}(y_i,s_i^2)$ replaced by $f_{G_0}(y_i,s_i^2| y_{i,0})$.
+If one is willing to accept independence between $y_{i,0}$ and $(\mu_i,\sigma_i^2)$, then Section~\ref{sec:theory} delivers fast regret\footnote{Regret that is relative to the oracle forecasts, i.e., that knows the distribution $G_0$.} convergence rates of using feasible forecasts that plug in approximate MLEs of the density of $(\mu_i,\sigma_i^2)$.
+In the case of unrestricted dependence between $y_{i,0}$ and $(\mu_i,\sigma_i^2)$, the results developed here, leveraging on the expressions derived in Theorem~\ref{thm:main}, may be extended under suitable smoothness conditions on the density of $y_i,s_i^2 \mid y_{i,0}$. \blackqed \end{extension}